 Join Dog City Press and Maple Key Comics in celebrating the release of the third issue of Dog City and the third issue of Maple Key Comics at The Copacetic Comics Company.

-You’ll have a chance to chat with comics pals and peers and enjoy food, drinks and limited editions goodies.
-Editors Joyana McDiarmid, Simon Reinhardt and Juan Fernandez will be present to discuss our ongoing projects.
+You’ll have a chance to chat with comics pals and peers and to enjoy food, drinks and limited editions goodies.
+Editors Joyana McDiarmid, Simon Reinhardt and Juan Fernandez will be present to discuss these ongoing projects.

 And, of course, you can pick up copies of both publications, hot off the press!!